Merlijnv/merlijnv.github.io/wever.md

 ![Go Phish](images/gophish.png)

 ### Mail
+The mail still needs some working on it.

 ### Landing Page
 For the landing page we looked for a portal or something of dewever quickly we found a employee portal which is perfect.